unitaryfund/qrack/README.md

 ## Installing OpenCL on Mac

 While the OpenCL framework is available by default on most modern Macs, the C++ header “cl.hpp” is usually not.
-One option for building for OpenCL is to download this header file and include it in include/OpenCL (as “cl.hpp”).
+One option for building for OpenCL on Mac is to download this header file and include it in the Qrack project folder under include/OpenCL (as “cl.hpp”).
 The OpenCL C++ header can be found at the Khronos OpenCL registry:

 https://www.khronos.org/registry/OpenCL/